Home

 The Host's Responsibilities

-Assume you are hosting a blind taste testing that includes six bourbons and six participants.
+Assume you are hosting a blind taste test, including six bourbons and six participants.
 In a guarded location, out of sight of the participants, the host will:

 1. Label the bottle of bourbons one through six.
 The participants should never see what the bottles are labeled.